arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/general_graph_create_http_examples.md

 @EXAMPLES

-Create a general graph.
+Create a General Graph.
 This graph type does not make use of any sharding strategy and is useful on the single server.

 @EXAMPLE_ARANGOSH_RUN{HttpGharialCreate}